zhangcg123/CMS_FulllSimulation/README.md

 # General Information

+For the CMSSW full simulation, first choose the campaign which is closest to your analysis.

 1. Select one campaign.
 For example I choose: [https://cms-pdmv.cern.ch/mcm/requests?prepid=B2G-RunIIAutumn18NanoAODv6-01916&page=0&shown=127](https://cms-pdmv.cern.ch/mcm/requests?prepid=B2G-RunIIAutumn18NanoAODv6-01916&page=0&shown=127)

 2. Go to the chains and select each chain one by one and do the following for each of them.